Daniel-Krueger/daniel-krueger.github.io/_posts/2023-04-18-breadcrumb.md

 {% include figure image_path="/assets/images/posts/2023-04-18-breadcrumb/2023-04-18-21-13-31.png" alt="The name of the navigation element will be used as a title" caption="The name of the navigation element will be used as a title" %}

 # Download
+The archived form rule code for this post can be found [here](https://github.com/Daniel-Krueger/webcon_snippets/tree/Before_2023_R2/breadcrumb).

-The files can be found [here](https://github.com/Daniel-Krueger/webcon_snippets/tree/main/breadcrumb).
+The minified version for the BPS 2023 R2 version can be found [here](https://github.com/Daniel-Krueger/webcon_snippets/tree/main/breadcrumb). while the usage is described [here](/posts/2023/ux-form-rules-revised).